 Can I run the photoSentinel 24/7?

-Yes, as long as there’s enough power for the system to keep shooting photos and uploading during the night time hours.
-That said, you would not be able to do this if powering unit with solar, so we recommend you operate on AC power for this type of operation.
+Yes, as long as there’s enough power for the system to keep shooting photos and uploading during the night-time hours.
+For higher photo frequencies, solar power may not provide enough power to shooting 24/7 continuously.

 How fast can I shoot and upload with photoSentinel?